ADHD (Attention Deficit Hyperactivity Disorder)

 Effective Fall quarter 2016, Cal Poly Health Services will no longer be writing prescriptions for ADHD medications.

 Students in need of ADHD medication may seek care through their home physician or local providers.
-Below is a list of local providers who prescribe ADHD medication and are accepting new patients.

 Students requesting to receive accommodations for their attention deficit hyperactivity disorder (ADHD) while at Cal Poly San Luis Obispo, please refer to the Disability Resource Center’s Documentation of ADHD*: